elrebo-de/onboard_led/README.md

 ## Connecting the component

-The constructor of class `OnBoardLed` has six parameters:
+The constructor of class `OnBoardLed` has seven parameters:

 | Parameter    | Type of Parameter | Usage                                                   |
 |:-------------|:------------------|:--------------------------------------------------------|